charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 It is a superset to the Java language.
 It adds keywords that replace some java keywords like 'class', 'interface', and it adds some keywords like 'with_compat', or 'underst'.
 We can use java libraries in clprolf.
 We can use also java code in clprolf source code, except the keywords "class", "implements", "extends", "interface".

-For example, java local variable is of course allowed in clprolf methods, "public" is authorized for a "simu_real_world_obj", and so on.
-All java which can be applied to a class can be applied to a a clprolf class, and all java applied to a Java interface can be include in a clprolf interface.
-As clprolf classes replaces java classes, all java keywords can be used with clprolf classes, for example "public simu_comp_as_worker Launcher{ }".
+As clprolf classes replaces java classes, all java keywords can be used with clprolf classes, like in java classes, for example "public simu_comp_as_worker Launcher{ }".
+It is the same for the interfaces.

 clprolf follow the open-closed principle, while not really modifies java but rather add notions on top on existing object oriented concepts.

 ### OOP object as a thing

 Once we understand the traditional definition of an object in OOP, a set of variables and functions, we can try to express the difference between an object and a class.
 An object truly exist in memory, for the variables, as well as the code of the methods.
-So an OOP object is finally real, and a class is just the mold, and do not exist in memory.
-An OOP object is also a "thing" in memory, an "object" that is present in memory.
+So an OOP object is finally real, and a class is just the mold.
+An OOP object is also a "thing" in memory, an "object" present in memory.
-So these things can be useful as simulation of a real-world object, or as a work for the computer.

 ### MORE THAN JUST A CLASS NAME